erikdstock/nextjs-mdx-themeui-ts-starter/README.md

 - [ ] Linting, prettier and typescript conventions applied, all errors and warnings fixed
 - [ ] Commit and push hooks for linting and type-checking have been enabled (override with `--no-verify` or remove `husky` and `lint-staged` from dependencies)
 - [ ] Reconfigured to work for static exports
+- [ ] Example app deployed to vercel
 - [x] Switched `yarn` to `npm` (personal convention)
 - [x] Theme-ui has been updated to 0.6.6-alpha for native typescript support
 - [x] Added a simple github workflow for testing